hejinhua1/Electricity-Market-Price-Forecasting/README.md

 bash ./scripts/long_term_forecast/ElcPrice_script/Autoformer_ElcPrice.sh
 bash ./scripts/long_term_forecast/ElcPrice_script/Nonstationary_Transformer_ElcPrice.sh
 ```
-After training, you can get the evaluation results in the 'test_results' folder.
+After training, you can get the evaluation results in the 'test_results' and 'results' folder.
 And the trained models are saved in the 'checkpoints' folder.

 ## Data
 The dataset used in this project is the real-world electricity market price data from GanShu Province, China.
 The dataset contains 15-min electricity prices in 2024.